lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **RPretribution** _(04-Sep-18 04:04 PM)_

-_Garrick pokes at Chomsky as he dances._
+_Garrick pokes at Chomsky as he dances, singing a nursery rhyme._

 > If a man came into your room and did a funny, would you scream or cry?